 Finding: Complies as Proposed.
-This proposal does not change erosion control measures and policies.
+This proposal does not change erosion control measures and policies, set forth in OCMC 15.48, that would protect riparian areas from erosion and sedimentation caused by road widening projects.
 The right turn lane project does include limited pavement widening along the edge of the right of way, which is partially within the Natural Resource Overlay District.
-The City will be required to undergo land use review for the impacts associated with the new impervious surface, and will be required to provide mitigation along with the construction of the new pavement.
+The City will be required to undergo land use review for the impacts associated with the new impervious surface, and will be required to provide mitigation along with the construction of the new pavement as required by OCMC 17.49.180.
 The appropriate reviews will occur during and after the project is designed and engineered, and before construction.